dailybruin/the-stack/_posts/2020-11-24-westwood-business-turnover.md

 The map below shows an overview of businesses closures and openings from year 2018 to 2020 by clustering locations by proximity.
 Click the clusters to zoom in.
-You can also click the boxes on the right corner to observe opened and closed businesses for different years. *Write the percentages of businesses that opened and closed here .
+You can also click the boxes on the right corner to observe opened and closed businesses for different years. *Write the percentages of businesses that opened and closed here.

 <iframe width="100%" height="500" src="../../../../westwood-business-map.html" frameboarder="0" allowfullscreen></iframe>